-Beginning the 2017 season as full-time assistant coach, Hank Lewis joins Falcon men’s soccer from in-state neighbor, Colorado School of Mines.
+At start of the 2017 season, Hank Lewis joined as full-time assistant coach for Falcon men’s soccer from in-state neighbor, Colorado School of Mines.

-He holds a NSCAA National Diploma (Distinguished Pass) and a B coaching license from the Bahamas Football Association (taught by English FA staff on par with the English FA Level Two).
+He holds a NSCAA National Diploma (Distinguished Pass) and a B coaching license from the Bahamas Football Association (par with the English FA Level Two).